 While you’re there, check out the Lake Shasta Caverns, an impressive underground display that will surely wow the kids.
 You start with a catamaran cruise across the lake, followed by a short bus ride to the cave entrance.
 There you’ll walk through a series of gigantic limestone caves and see the formations from stalagmites and stalactites.

 So do you know California?
-It won’t take much time in Redding before you realize that this unique part of Northern California is a world all its own—and a fantastic option for a relaxing family vacation.
+It won’t take much time in Redding before you realize that this unique part of Northern California is a world all its own—and a fantastic option with fun things to do for a relaxing family vacation.

 Written by Amy Whitley for RootsRated in partnership with Redding CVB and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to firstname.lastname@example.org.